rykehg/produtosPyFlaskJWTTests/README.md

-# A Python Rest App using CRUD with Flask
+# A Rest API using Python and Flask
 > Quick simple CRUD project using Flask, Flask-RESTful, with JWT authentication.

 > #Python #Flask #Flask-RESTful #Flask-SQLAlchemy #Flask-JWT-Extended